This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 The Elsam case

-In 2007, the Council found that Elsam A/S (now Ørsted) abused its dominant position on the wholesale market for electricity in Western Denmark in 2005 and 2006 by imposing excessive pricing.
-In August 2016, the Danish Maritime and Commercial High Court upheld the Council’s decision from 2007 and found that there was no reasonable connection between the prices and the costs, and that the prices exceeded those which could have been achieved on a market with effective competition.
+In 2007, the Council found that Elsam A/S (now Ørsted) abused its dominant position on the wholesale market for electricity in western Denmark in 2005 and 2006 by imposing excessive pricing.
+In August 2016, the Danish Maritime and Commercial High Court upheld the Council’s decision from 2007 and found that there was no reasonable connection between the prices and the costs, and that the prices exceeded those that could have been achieved on a market with effective competition.
 However, in May 2018, the High Court of Western Denmark acquitted Elsam of the charges for abuse of a dominant position by ruling that the competition authorities had not proved with a sufficient degree of certainty that Elsam’s prices were excessive.
-The court found that the competition authorities failed to include certain costs in their application of a test similar to the United Brands test.
+The Court found that the competition authorities failed to include certain costs in their application of a test similar to the United Brands test.
 In October 2018, the Danish Appeals Permission Board denied the Council access to appeal the case to the Danish Supreme Court.

 The Teller case

 In September 2019, the Tribunal upheld the Council’s decision regarding Teller (now Nets).
 The Tribunal found that Teller abused its dominant position on the Danish market for merchant acquiring services and mobile payment solutions for point of sale payments from 2012 to 2016 by using conditional rebate schemes and provisions regarding exclusivity to a limited number (14) of its largest customers.
 According to the Tribunal, Teller offered its customers the rebate schemes on condition that the customers used Teller solely or to a large extent.
 The case is currently pending before the Danish Maritime and Commercial High Court.